How to make tissue paper suncatchers with embroidery hoop frames. This is a simple and beautiful suncatcher craft for kids and adults alike.

 - Tissue paper stained glass inspired by Frank Lloyd Wright

-- Tissue paper stained glass (glued directly on the window)
+- Quick tissue paper stained glass (glued directly on the window)

 - Tissue paper suncatchers with the toddler art group